bentoml/BentoML/docs/source/frameworks/fastai.rst

 Preface
 -------

-In this tutorial, we will show how to train a model for sentiment analysis with **fastai**, then we will use BentoML to save and create a prediction service.
+In this tutorial, we will train a model for sentiment analysis with **fastai**, then use BentoML to save and create a prediction service.

-We will use the IMDb dataset from the paper Learning Word Vectors for Sentiment Analysis, containing a few thousand movie reviews as our dataset for this tutorial.
+We will use the IMDb dataset from the paper "Learning Word Vectors for Sentiment Analysis", which contains several thousand movie reviews, for this tutorial.

 .. note::